DXHeroes/knowledge-base-content/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug
 about: Let us know about Bug you have experienced
-title: "[Bug]"
+title: "Bug"
-labels: 'Type: Bug'
+labels: "bug, Status: Available"
 assignees: ''

 ---